Nikhil-1503/30-days-of-javascript/README.md

 1. Fun with API
     - Write a function getData that returns a Promise.
 Use this function to fetch data from two different APIs sequentially, and return the combined result.

+1. Combination trouble
+    - Write a function calculateTotal that takes an array of numbers, filters out the even numbers, squares the remaining numbers, and then calculates their sum.